- Partial due: Monday, December 5 11:59pm

 The user can move the paddle left and right.
 Bricks disappear when the ball strikes them.
-When all bricks disappear, the
+When all bricks disappear, the game ends.

 Extra credit opportunities include the following, with values in format (461, 561)%.
 Other extra credits are possible, but must be approved by teaching staff in advance to ensure credit:

 - (1, ⅓)% — track and display score.
 You can choose any scoring scale you want.
 Typically, one scores in Breakout by striking bricks, and clearing levels.

 - (1, ⅓)% — add a "first-" or "third-person" view, with the camera attached to the paddle.

 - (1, ⅓)% — add animated effects, which appear when the when a brick is destroyed, or when layers of bricks are cleared.